 Do you want to sell more retail?
-If retail doesn’t account for 30 percent of your sales revenue, you have the potential to improve the profitability of your salon or spa.
-Check out these 46 ideas to start immediately boosting your retail sales.
+If retail doesn’t account for 30 percent of your sales revenue, you have the potential to improve the profitability with salon management software or spa management software.

 Create Promotions, Packages and Communications

 1. Create a package that bundles retail with a service.